 Looking back over the last 150 years, the pace of change has been astounding.
-At the turn of the twentieth century, how many could have guessed where we’d be today?
+At the turn of the twentieth century, how many could have guessed where we would be today?
 We find ourselves in an age where air travel, personal computers and communicating with each other in an instant via satellites have all become part of everyday life.
 For professional organisations, there has been plenty to keep up with.

 “There is no reason why anyone would want a computer in their home.”